aimeos/aimeos-docs/src/manual/service-decorators.md

 ordercheck.total-number-min : 3
 ```

 For the availability, the decorators are evaluated from left to right.
-If the customer doesn't have three successful orders yet, the "OrderCheck" decorator will return "false", but the "Not" decorator turns that into "true" and the option is shown.
-If the customer has three or more successful orders, the "OrderCheck" decorator returns "true" but the "Not" decorator flips the result to "false" and the option is hidden.
+If the customer hasn't placed at least three successful orders yet, the "OrderCheck" decorator will return "false", but the "Not" decorator turns that into "true" and therefore the option is shown.
+If the customer has three or more successful orders, the "OrderCheck" decorator returns "true", but the "Not" decorator flips the result to "false" and the option is hidden.

 ## OrderCheck

-Displays the payment or delivery option only if the customer has already placed at least one successful order.
+Displays the payment or delivery option only, if the customer has already placed at least one successful order.
 Pending payments for orders within a configurable amount of time can also be a reason to hide the service option.
 Customers must be logged in to see the options, otherwise those options are hidden by default.
 This decorator requires more processing time and should therefore be placed right after the service provider, if possible.

 ordercheck.total-number-min (optional)
 : The service option will only be shown if the configured number of successfully placed orders is reached.
 The configuration value must be an integer.